 Qualifying For Mortgage During And After Bankruptcy With A Direct Lender With No Overlays

-Gustan Cho Associates at Loan Cabin are experts in mortgage lending when bankruptcies are involved.
+Gustan Cho Associates are experts in mortgage lending when bankruptcies are involved.
 We are a full-service mortgage lender without LENDER OVERLAYS!
 We helped hundreds of clients within an active chapter 13 bankruptcy or less than 2 years discharged from a Chapter 13 Bankruptcy.
 As stated above, most banks do not allow borrowers to obtain a mortgage unless they are discharged a full two years from their bankruptcy.
 Please check out our reviews and success stories for more information.
-If you have any general questions surrounding mortgages and bankruptcies, please reach out to Mike Gracz on 630-659-7644 or text us for faster response.
-Or email us at email@example.com.
+If you have any general questions surrounding mortgages and bankruptcies, please reach out to Mike Gracz on 630-659-7644 or text us for a faster response.
+Or email us at [email protected].
 Either Mike or one of his highly skilled loan officers will assist you through the mortgage process.
 We have seen every credit profile out there and will point you in the right direction if you do not qualify today.
 We work with many families for extended periods of time before they qualify for the home of their dreams.
 We are here to help put you on a financial plan to qualify for your dream home as soon as possible.
 Looking forward to hearing from you.